 Financial-responsibility questions test whether the principal understands that operations and finance rules are supervisory obligations, not back-office trivia.
-Series 24 expects awareness of net capital, reserve-style customer-protection thinking, cash movement controls, and the reporting discipline that supports a financially sound broker-dealer.
+Series 24 expects awareness of net capital, customer-protection controls, clearing arrangements, margin, Regulation T, hypothecation, short interest reporting, fidelity bonds, broker-dealer financial reporting, SIPC information, cash movement controls, and the reporting discipline that supports a financially sound broker-dealer.

 These questions usually reward caution.
 If funds are moving, liabilities are changing, or the firm’s financial condition is being affected, the principal should think about control, segregation, approval, and reporting before speed or convenience.